meilisearch/documentation/learn/advanced/pagination.md

 It is often helpful to disable navigation buttons when the user cannot move to the "next" or "previous" page.

-The "previous" button should be disabled whenever your `offset` is 0, as this indicates your user is on the first results page.
+The "Previous" button should be disabled whenever your `offset` is `0`, as this indicates your user is on the first results page.

-To know when to disable the "next" button, we recommend setting your query's `limit` to the number of results you wish to display per page plus one.
+To know when to disable the "Next" button, we recommend setting your query's `limit` to the number of results you wish to display per page plus one.
 That extra `hit` should not be shown to the user.
 Its purpose is to indicate that there is at least one more document to display on the next page.

 The following JavaScript snippet runs checks whether we should disable a button every time the user navigates to another search results page: